2019 Inductees

 Joe Bloski

-Joe Bloski (Chelan, Sask.) started his coaching career in Saskatoon, beginning at the Novice level in 1961 and continuing through to Midget.
+Joe Bloski started his coaching career in Saskatoon, beginning at the Novice level in 1961 and continuing through to Under-18 (U18).
 In 1970, Bloski was elected president of the Eastview Community Association in Saskatoon and played a successful leadership role in raising funds for the construction of two outdoor rinks with permanent boards and asphalt bases.
-During the 1970s, Bloski continued to coach and/or manage hockey teams in the Flyers Zone of the Saskatoon Minor Hockey…
+During the 1970s, Bloski continued to coach and/or manage hockey teams in the Flyers zone of the Saskatoon Minor Hockey Association.
+In…

 Read more